mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ## Setup the Create React App project

-The standard way to setup a React app from scratch using Create React App involves [using the `create-react-app` CLI](https://create-react-app.dev/docs/getting-started) to generate the entire project.
+The standard way to setup a React app from scratch using Create React App is by [using the `create-react-app` CLI](https://create-react-app.dev/docs/getting-started) to generate the entire project.
 However, in our case, we're **adding** a React app on top of an existing project, so the setup process will be a bit different.

 ### Dependencies